The most common question I'm asked within minutes of clients booking their family photoshoot is "BUT, WHAT DO WE WEAR???"

 Coordinate but don't match.
 For spring and summer, stick to soft pastels or neutrals.
 Choose various shades of the same color color scheme, and go to town!
 Another reason I am a big fan of floral prints for Mom is it gives you a lot of colors to pull from for your family.
 Consider the colors your family looks good in, the color scheme in your home for prints, and just the colors you love to look at!

-I usually recommend putting one family member in a pattern.
+If you'd prefer to wear the pattern, I recommend choosing one person to do so.
 Personally, I love using the pattern on Mom because there are so many beautiful options out there for women's dresses (where men's patterns are more limited).
 Florals are particularly nice, because it will give you a lot of tones to easily match for the rest of the family.
 Patterns can also be very flattering, as long as the pattern isn't too large or worn tightly.

 You can incorporate a second pattern if you'd like, as long as it is very subtle and ideally a different print.
 For example, if Mom is in a floral dress you can put one of the children in a very subtle plaid or polka dot.